Skip to main content Skip to navigation

 Although it’s important to set goals for your agents, it’s also important to weight the goals on multiple factors and not solely on efficiency or reducing costs.
 The overall success of an agent should be weighted on their ability to provide quality customer service in addition to their efficiency.

 Some important metrics to evaluate agents on are first call resolution, customer satisfaction rates, and the amount of open/unresolved cases.
-Keeping track of these metrics for remote agents will give you a better understanding of each agent’s strengths and where they could improve.
-Focusing on customer satisfaction over efficiency and cost reduction motivates agents to continually improve the customer experience.
+Keeping track of these metrics for agents will give you a better understanding of each agent’s strengths and where they could improve.

 5. Recognize agents for handling difficult customer situations

-Recognizing your agents for handling difficult customer situations provides multiple benefits.
-The main benefit is increasing the morale and motivation for that agent.
 Recognizing when an agent provides an exceptional customer experience sets an example for other agents.
 Not only does it demonstrate how to deal with a similar customer situation should it occur, it also motivates them to receive the same incentive by providing exceptional customer service.
 Providing incentives or bonuses based on specific goals also motivates agents and reduces stress.
-This is especially important for remote agents.

-One way to recognize remote agents is to have a “kudos” communication channel where managers and peers can recognize each other for exceptional customer service.
+One way to recognize agents is to have a “kudos” communication channel where managers and peers can recognize each other for exceptional customer service.
 Feeling recognized and accomplished improves agent confidence and improves the overall customer experience, resulting in happier agents and customers and reducing agent churn.

 6. Provide agents with the proper tools and training